Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

-In this section, we define APCP, a session-typed $\pi$-calculus in which processes communicate asynchronously on connected channel endpoints.
-As already discussed, the output of messages (endpoints and labels) is non-blocking, and explicit continuations ensure the ordering of messages within a session.
-In our type system, endpoints are assigned types that specify two-party protocols, in the style of binary session types~\cite{conf/concur/Honda93}, following the Curry-Howard correspondences between linear logic and session types~\cite{conf/concur/CairesP10,conf/icfp/Wadler12}.
+In this section, we define \APCP, a session-typed $\pi$-calculus in which processes communicate asynchronously on connected channel endpoints.
+We further refer to endpoints by the names that represent them.
+As already discussed, the output of messages (names and labels) is non-blocking, and explicit continuations ensure the ordering of messages within a session.
+In our type system, names are assigned types that specify two-party protocols, in the style of binary session types~\cite{conf/concur/Honda93}, following the Curry-Howard correspondences between linear logic and session types~\cite{conf/concur/CairesP10,conf/icfp/Wadler12}.